Lazy Loading Images and Videos: Complete Guide

 title="Product demo video"

-></iframe>The loading="lazy" attribute tells the browser to defer loading until the element is near the viewport.
-The browser determines "near" based on network conditions and device type โ on slow connections, it starts loading earlier to compensate.
+></iframe>The loading="lazy" attribute tells the browser to defer the fetch until the element is near the viewport.
+The browser decides how "near" based on connection speed and device β on slow networks it starts earlier to compensate, so images are usually ready by the time you scroll to them.

-JavaScript Intersection Observer API
+JavaScript Intersection Observer for Fine Control

 document.addEventListener('DOMContentLoaded', () => {